-Surviving Air Force Basic Training: Meeting Your T.I.
+Air Force Basic Training: Meeting Your Training Instructor (TI)

-There are not enough commissioned officers around basic training for you to practice on, so the T.I.s "allow" you to practice this etiquette on them.
-Once you leave basic training, your technical school instructors will be quick to inform you that, as they are NCOs, they "work for a living," and you do not call them "sir" or "ma'am."
-However, in basic training, you should call everyone who outranks you (which is pretty much everyone except other trainees) as "sir" or "ma'am."
+There are not enough commissioned officers around basic training for you to practice on, so the T.I.s allow you to practice this etiquette on them.
+Once you leave basic training, you won't call any non-commissioned officers "sir" or "ma'am."
+But in Air Force basic training, you should apply this honorific to anyone who outranks you.

-The second thing you'll discover about basic training is that nobody in your flight can do anything at all right.
+You will soon discover that basic training is that nobody in your flight can do anything correctly.
 Everything you do during the first couple of days will be wrong.
-You'll stand wrong, you'll walk (march) wrong, you'll talk wrong, you'll look wrong, and possibly you're even breathing wrong.
+You will stand wrong, walk (march) wrong, talk wrong, look wrong, and possibly you are even breathing wrong.

-Hopefully, if you read this feature, you'll have a few minutes of respite while the T.I. concentrates on the person next to you with the purple hair.
+Hopefully, you will have a few minutes of respite while the T.I. concentrates on the person next to you with the purple hair.
 If so, do not giggle, do not smile.
-If you do, you'll discover just how short a T.I.s attention span can be as he/she shifts attention to examine and comment (loudly) about your particular deficiencies.
+If you do, you will discover just how short a T.I.s attention span can be as he/she shifts attention to examine and comment (loudly) about your particular deficiencies.
 Keep in mind that T.I.s hate the word, "yeah."
 They also hate the word "nope," and "un-uh."
 They especially hate any sentence that doesn't begin or end with the word, "sir," or "ma'am."

 T.I.s are also notoriously hard-of-hearing.
-No matter how loud you say "Yes Sir!," or "No Ma'am!" your T.I. will probably politely ask you to speak up.
+No matter how loud you say "Yes Sir!," or "No Ma'am!" your T.I. will probably demand you to speak louder.
 Because of their hearing problem, the T.I. will probably assume that you are similarly inflicted and will make a special effort to speak loudly -- right next to your ear.
-Moving, or showing any evidence of discomfort is considered to be impolite and will be commented upon (loudly).
+Moving, or showing any evidence of discomfort is considered to be impolite and will be receive special treatment (loudly).

 Before long, it will dawn on you that somewhere between the welcome center and your dormitory, someone stole your first name.
-You'll probably never hear your first name throughout your entire time in basic.
+You will probably never hear your first name throughout your entire time in basic.
 For your time there, everyone (T.I.s, flight mates, etc.) will be addressing you by your last name.
 If a T.I. doesn't know your last name, he/she will call you "trainee," or "recruit" (loudly).
-If you're female, often they will yell, "Hey, you!
+If you are female, often they will yell, "Hey, you!
 Female!"
-(My daughters hated this).

-Your T.I. will likely spend most of the time on the first evening you're together, between meeting you, and lights out, by introducing you to some of his/her favorite T.I. games.
+Your T.I. will likely spend most of the time on the first evening you are together, between meeting you, and lights out, by introducing you to some of his/her favorite T.I. games.